oat-sa/taohub-articles/forge/service-injector-usage.md

 ### for a new extension :

-An helper is available to overload tao configuration :
+An helper is available to overload TAO configuration :

 **1 .
 Create your install script :**